Frequently Asked Questions

 - What type of window frame construction is the most energy efficient?

-A vinyl frame with multi-chamber construction and fusion-welded corners is one of the most energy efficient windows available.
+A vinyl frame with a solid-core mPVC construction and fusion-welded corners is the most energy efficient windows available according to Energy Star ratings.
 A wider frame (i.e. 4 1/2 inches versus 3 1/4 inches) is also better because it provides more strength and allows the glass unit to sit closer to the inside wall, increasing the energy efficiency of the window.
 Finally, on windows with multiple panels, a one-piece frame will provide you with more visibility and less air leakage than a window that consists of multiple panels that are glued or screwed together.

 - How do I know if my windows need to be replaced?